 - Slide film 6-8 stops

-120 or 220 film, used with medium format cameras, is the only other type of film you are probably going to see.
+120 or 220 film, used with medium format cameras, is the only other film format you are going to encounter}.

 DX Coded Film

-Nearly all commercially available 35mm film offered at this point has a DX code.
-This lets cameras to auto-detect and set the ISO when the film is loaded.
+Virtually all available 35mm film made currently has DX encoding on the canister.
+This will allow cameras to auto detect and set the ISO of the film canister loaded.

 Konica FP-1 Resources